Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 - Jumping etc.

-2. Non-locomotor Skills: These skills refer to body movements while remaining stationary at a place.
+These refer to body movements while remaining stationary at a place.
 For example when your child bends to pick up an object from the floor, she is relying on her non-loco motor skills.
 Examples include:

 - Leaning etc.

-3. Manipulative Skills: These skills pertain to manipulation of objects like a ball.
-As these are Gross motor skills, these manipulative skills use larger muscles of the body like hand, wrist etc. A few examples of manipulative skills are:
+Manipulative skills pertain to manipulation of objects like a ball.
+As these are Gross motor abilities, these manipulative skills use larger muscles of the body like hand, wrist etc. A few examples of manipulative skills are:

 - Batting etc.

-All these together lay the necessary foundation for gross motor skills that help children to move around and play easily.
+All these together lay the necessary foundation for physical abilities that help your child to move around and play easily.
 Lack of these basic motor abilities can manifest themselves in delayed bilateral integration and midline crossing activities.

 Activities to Develop Gross Motor Skills